miguelglopes/predictTheFuture/README.md

 , although I suspect any OS that runs docker probably works.

+All the services wil lrestart until rabbit comes online, therefore it may take some time

 ## Requirements (original plus added)

 - A single instance of the .NET broker should be enough for handling all of the incoming requests;